Honkai: Plot and themes

 The "Honkai," a term coined within the Honkai series, is the core concept and foundation of the Honkai universe.
 It is an interdimensional alien force with a certain level of intelligence and various emanations whose goal is to assimilate developed civilizations through any means.
 The Honkai can be spread as energy, through beasts and humans, causing them various symptoms, and can also trigger viruses, natural disasters, world wars, or any other form of damage to civilisation.
 The highest manifestation of the Honkai is a "Herrscher," which are emanations of the Honkai with powerful specialized abilities and will.
 Whenever civilization arises, the Honkai will appear, and the strength of the Honkai is always proportional to the degree of human civilisation in that region.
 Worlds devoured by the Honkai will fall from the Imaginary Tree and enter the Sea of Quanta, becoming "bubble universes" that gradually disappear.
 The English term "Honkai" is a coined word that specifically refers to the "Honkai" disaster, which intentionally avoids using Hepburn (Hōkai) or kana spelling (Houkai) of the Japanese word 崩壊 due to proprietary naming considerations.

 In order to connect multiple Honkai games to build one "Honkai Universe," the "Imaginary Tree" and "Sea of Quanta" are brought up by Honkai Impact 3rd as the multiple universe settings in the Honkai series.
 The maximum scale of the Honkai universe is the Sea of Quanta, in which the Imaginary Tree is located and multiple worlds are born.
 The worlds on the Imaginary Tree are stable and follow the rules of history and time, developing in chronological order, with a linear structure of history.
 On the other hand, the Sea of Quanta can form "bubble universes" during natural fluctuations, which are unstable and lack complete history, only having fragments of time periods in specific regions.
 In this multiverse, the Imaginary Tree and the Sea of Quanta have a long-standing rivalry.
 The Imaginary Tree seeks to absorb the Sea, while the Sea seeks to drown the Tree.
 To facilitate this cycle, worlds are like leaves growing on the Tree, and when they fail to persist, they fall from the Tree into the Sea and become fragmented versions of themselves, known as bubble universes, some of which have more stability than others.
 This multiple universe setting is followed in all the Honkai series games.
 Genshin Impact is also often considered as one of the parallel worlds on the Imaginary Tree and shares the same universe as the Honkai series.
-Besides Genshin Impact, Tears of Themis's universe is also hinted to be connected via Imaginary Tree.
+Besides Genshin Impact, Tears of Themiss universe is also hinted to be connected via Imaginary Tree.